 An authentic Victorian style home, the Mansion on the Hill was Ogallala’s finest residence when it was completed in 1887.
 Today, it is listed in the National Register of Historic Places, and is a favorite with visitors to Ogallala.

 Located at the corner of West 10th and Spruce Street, the mansion has many unique features, including ten foot ceilings, sixteen inch thick solid brick walls, walnut shuttered windows, and solid brass hardware throughout.
 Other attractions include two beautifully hand carved cherry wood fireplaces, carved corner blocks and panel inserts on doors and window frames, and ornate curved staircase leading to the second floor.
-The red brick used to build the mansion was kilned in Ogallala.

-Visitors may also tour the authentic one room school house on the Mansion grounds.
+Visitors may tour the authentic one room school house on the Mansion grounds.
 Built in 1902, the District #7 school house was originally located 5 miles south of Roscoe.
 The O’Brien/Lute home, an early 1900s homestead era dwelling, is also available for viewing.

-Owned by the Keith County Historical Society, the Mansion and school house have been preserved and maintained as historical landmarks and visitor attractions.
-They are open from Memorial Day through Labor Day.
+Owned by the Keith County Historical Society, the Mansion, school house, and O’Brien/Lute home have been preserved and maintained as historical landmarks and visitor attractions.